Neurodevelopmental Effects Associated with Air Pollution:

 According to researchers contracted by the EPA, "a wealth of information" indicates that lactational transfer of maternal mercury during the first 15 days after birth is equal to about a third of the total transfer of mercury that takes place during gestation.13 Many other studies and expert statements, to be found in Appendix A, provide compatible evidence indicating that fetal exposures to at least some (if not all) hazardous toxins to which the mother is exposed are minor, especially compared with later exposures of the infant to those same toxins via lactation.

-Section 1.d: Recent exposures regularly alter the composition of a mother’s accumulated burden of toxins, such that third-trimester exposures to atmospheric toxins will often be principal determinants of what is excreted in early breast milk.
+Section 1.d: Recent exposures regularly alter the composition of a mother’s accumulated burden of toxins, such that third-trimester exposures to atmospheric toxins could be principal determinants of what is excreted in early breast milk.

 Food is considered to be the main source of PCBs and mercury for the general population; but for mothers who live in areas with increased air pollution, it is likely that inhalation would be the primary source of the toxins accumulated in their bodies, as found in a U.K. study.14 Those toxins are steadily being excreted from the body, but usually at a slower pace than the rate of their entry; therefore they accumulate, mainly in adipose (fat) tissues.
 Mercury is reported by the NIH to have a half-life in the body of 30 to 79 days.15 PBDEs have been found to have half lives in the body of 11 to 91 days (varying according to the specific type of PBDE).16 PCBs are reported to have widely varying half-lives in the body depending on the particular form of PCB; in a research document provided on the web pages of the Oak Ridge National Laboratory, of five PCB species reported on, three had half lives of less than 90 days and two had half lives of more than 90 days.17 According to the Danish Health and Medicines Authority, the forms of PCBs that are most abundant in food are the more persistent ones (the ones with longer half lives), and that is “much different from the pattern in air.”16a Therefore the types of PCBs that would be of relevance in relation to effects of air pollution would be mainly the types with half lives of less than 90 days.
 So, in the cases of all three toxins of concern here, which accumulate in the mother’s body, there is considerable turnover within the accumulations from one three-month period to the next; earlier doses are excreted at a moderate rate while the body receives new, often different, exposures.